MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/obtaining-a-google-maps-api-key.md

 After you have retrieved the SHA-1 fingerprint of the signing keystore, it is necessary to create a new project in the Google APIs console (or add the Google Maps Android API v2 service to an existing project).

-1. In a browser, navigate to the [Google Developers Console API & Services Dashboard](https://console.developers.google.com/apis/dashboard/) and click **Select a project**, then click on a project name or create a new one clicking on **NEW PROJECT**:
+1. In a browser, navigate to the [Google Developers Console API & Services Dashboard](https://console.developers.google.com/apis/dashboard/) and click **Select a project**.
+Click on a project name or create a new one by clicking **NEW PROJECT**:

    [![Google Developer Console CREATE PROJECT button](obtaining-a-google-maps-api-key-images/01-google-developer-console-vs-sml.png)](obtaining-a-google-maps-api-key-images/01-google-developer-console-vs.png#lightbox)

-2. If you choosed to create a new project, in the **New Project** dialog that appears, enter the project name.
-The dialog will manufacture a unique project ID that is based on your project name.
-Then click the **Create** button as shown in this example:
+2. If you created a new project, enter the project name in the **New Project** dialog that is displayed.
+This dialog will manufacture a unique project ID that is based on your project name.
+Next, click the **Create** button as shown in this example:

    [![New project is named XamarinMapsDemo](obtaining-a-google-maps-api-key-images/02-new-project-vs-sml.png)](obtaining-a-google-maps-api-key-images/02-new-project-vs.png#lightbox)